Child Abandonment Warrant Applications

 A judge will determine whether probable cause exists to issue a criminal arrest warrant after hearing.
 Either party may be represented by counsel.
 However, parties are not required to have an attorney.
 The Magistrate Court does not collect money and cannot order child support.

-Please use the buttons below to select the appropriate case type.
+Please use the buttons below to view the calendars.